Bebo: 2017–2018: Bebo streaming software

 As of April 19, 2018, the site offered multi-feature Twitch streaming software (similar to Open Broadcaster Software or XSplit).
 This closed down in October 2018 to focus on tournament software.

 2019: Sale to Amazon

 In July 2019, Amazon, through their subsidiary Twitch Interactive, acquired Bebo for US$25 million after outbidding Discord.

 2021–2022: Relaunch

 In early 2021, the Bebo.com webpage began to display a series of messages suggesting a new relaunch of Bebo was imminent.
 In an interview on February 3, founder Michael Birch described his plan to relaunch the social networking website with a focus on individual profiles, rather than the news feed that had become ubiquitous throughout the rest of social media.

 2022: Second shutdown

 As of May 2022, Bebo has been shut down again, never having left its private beta-testing phase, with the website now displaying a quote by founder Michael Birch, about the attempts of resurrecting Bebo.
 Birch states "Who knows", in response to if Bebo would ever be relaunched again.

+2026: Second relaunch

+In April 2026, the Bebo Facebook page announced another new release ‘in the next few days’.